-The Marathon des Sables, known as “Marathon of Sands” in French, is a rite of passage for serious ultra-runners, and also people like myself who aren’t ardent (or particularly gifted) athletes, but do have a thirsty desire to see if they are tough enough for such challenges.
+The Marathon des Sables, known as “Marathon of Sands” in French, is a rite of passage for serious ultra-runners and also people like myself who aren’t ardent (or particularly gifted) athletes but do have a thirsty desire to see if they tough enough for such challenges.

-Well, they don’t come much tougher than this event, which is commonly referred to as “the toughest footrace on earth.”
+Well, they don’t come much more difficult than this event, which is commonly referred to as “the toughest footrace on earth.”

 Are you also considering MDS and wondering if you are tough enough?

 Read this (long and detailed) Marathon des Sables experience and I’ll explain every bit of detail that I wish I knew before last-minute agreeing to take on this beast so that you don’t make it unnecessarily harder than it already is and I’ll round up the post with an open and honest account of my very own highway to hell in the brutal Sahra Desert.